microbus-io/fabric/docs/tech/control-subs.md

 ## Ping

-The `:888/ping` endpoint enables the dynamic discovery of microservices.
+The `:888/ping` endpoint enables runtime discovery of microservices.
 The ping handler is subscribed to both the hostname of the service and to the special host `all`, allowing the discovery of replicas of a specific microservice, or of all microservices.

 To discover all instances of `www.example.com` using the `Publish` method of the connector: